 let you compare annual operating costs of efficient and inefficient appliances

-according to how much you use them, how long you expect the new unit to
+according to how much you use them and how long you expect the new unit

-Of course, some consumers might want to switch to energy-efficient appliances
+Of course, many consumers might want to switch to energy-efficient appliances

-in order to minimize the amount of energy their homes use and their contribution
+to minimize the amount of energy their homes use and reduce their contribution

 The following tips from Energy Star will minimize electricity usage, regardless